OSeMOSYS/osemosys_global/docs/1_indonesia.rst

 ................

-This scenario includes all implemented policies related to the expansion of Indonesia's electricity system as well as power plants under construction.
+This scenario includes all implemented policies related to the expansion of Indonesia's electricity system as well as committed power plants.
 The policies included are:

-And the future power plants included are:
+And the power plants included are:

 Least-cost
 ..........

+This represents an 'unconstrained' development of the electricity system.
+It does not include any emission or renewable energy targets.
+Planned powerplants are provided as 'options' to invest in but are not forced into the model.

 Net-zero
 ........

+This scenario includes an explicit target of reaching net-zero emissions by 2050, with peak emissions in 2040.

 Results